-Evaluation and prioritization of the climate models was based on the comparison of results from retrospective simulations at multiannual, annual, and monthly levels.
-For both precipitation and temperature, the individual capacity of climate models to represent mean, maximum, minimum, and number of wet/cold and hot/dry days was evaluated, and standard deviations and correlation coefficients were used as comparison metrics.
+Climate models were evaluated and prioritized based on results from retrospective simulations at multiannual, annual, and monthly levels.
+For both precipitation and temperature, the individual ability of climate models to reproduce mean, maximum, minimum, and number of wet/cold and hot/dry days was evaluated.
+Standard deviations and correlation coefficients were used as comparison metrics.

-A novel statistical downscaling method based on deterministic chaos and synchronization of dynamical systems was applied.
-Deterministic chaos involves the loss of information through time of the attractor of the dynamic system but ensuring stability for the prediction of the attractor's behavior; this type of behavior was discovered by Lorenz (1963).
-One of the properties of deterministic chaotic systems is the limited predictability or unpredictability of the future evolution of the system, despite the determinism of the system: this also provides a prominent explanation for irregular behavior and instabilities in dynamical systems, e.g., a climate system and its related non-linear processes.
+We applied a novel statistical downscaling method based on deterministic chaos and synchronization of dynamical systems.
+Deterministic chaos is a type of behavior discovered by Lorenz (1963) that involves the loss of information of the attractor of the dynamic system over time, while ensuring stability for the prediction of the attractor’s behavior.
+Systems characterized by deterministic chaos have the property of limited or no predictability of the system’s future evolution, despite the deterministic character of the system.
+This property also provides a prominent explanation for irregular behavior and instabilities in dynamical systems, (e.g., a climate system and its related non-linear processes).

-The downscaling method is based on three steps: phase space reconstruction for different time steps, identification of deterministic chaos, and applications of a general synchronization model.
-This model evaluates the presence of deterministic chaos for different rain accumulation intervals for the time series (local stations and climate model results) of both rainfall and temperature.
+The downscaling method is based on three steps: phase space reconstruction for different time steps, identification of deterministic chaos, and application of a general synchronization model.
+This model evaluates the presence of deterministic chaos over different intervals of rain accumulation for the time series using local station data and climate model results for both rainfall and temperature.

-The analysis of the behavior of multiple related dynamical systems has been studied in the last decades (Vrac et al. 2007; Chen et al. 2011; Ekström et al. 2015).
-In this sense, the concept of synchronization has made it possible to understand the mutual influence on the behavior of two or more related attractors (unidirectional or bidirectional) (Rulkov et al. 1995).
-This is, the change in the defined trajectories of the attractors due to coupling, allowing a coherent and common behavior in the coupled systems.
-In the lastdecades, multiple applications of the concept of synchronization can be found in physics and engineering (i.e. electronics and telecommunications).
-A synchronization model was built that found the Time Delay, the Embedding Dimension, and the Lyapunov exponents.
+The behavior of multiple related dynamical systems has been analyzed in recent decades (Vrac et al. 2007; Chen et al. 2011; Ekström et al. 2015).
+The concept of synchronization refers to changes in the defined trajectories of two or more related attractors as a result of coupling, allowing for coherent and shared?/consistent? behavior between the coupled systems.
+This concept has made it possible to understand the mutual influence of such attractors (unidirectional or bidirectional) on each other’s? behavior (Rulkov et al. 1995).
+Multiple applications of synchronization can be found in physics and engineering (i.e., electronics and telecommunications).
+A synchronization model has been used to find the Time Delay, the Embedding Dimension, and the Lyapunov exponents of a system?.

-Within the different types of synchronization, this novel downscaling technique aims to found a general synchronization between two climatic systems: The first related with the GCM results (Driver System) and the second defined by the local climatic measured data (Response System).
-This process is performed using the methodology of mutual false nearest neighbor (MFNN) (Rulkov et al., 1995).
-According to Duarte et al. (2018), MFNN is a statistical technique based on the calculation of a parameter , that evaluates the local neighborhoods between two time series, such that  takes values of the order of 1 when there is complete general synchronization.
+Among the different types of synchronization, this novel downscaling technique aims to find a general synchronization between two climatic systems, the first related to the GCM results (Driver System) and the second defined by local measured climate data (Response System), using the mutual false nearest neighbor (MFNN) methodology (Rulkov et al., 1995; Duarte et al. 2018).
+MFNN is a statistical technique based on the calculation of a parameter  that evaluates the local neighborhoods between two time series, such that  takes values of the order of 1 when there is complete general synchronization.
 Otherwise,  must be a number whose magnitude is comparable to the product of the size of the attractor divided by the product of the distance between the nearest time series (𝑡𝑘 ) 𝑦 𝑦(𝑡𝑘 ).

 μ=1Nn=1Nyn-ynNNDxn-xnNNRxn-ynNNDyn-ynNNR

-Donde:

-xn y yn are points of the drive and response system in an instant n

-xnNND y ynNNR are the closest neighbors of xn y yn in their respective systems

-xnNNR y ynNND are the points of the opposing system at the time n for xnNND y ynNNR
+Where xn and yn are points within the Driver and Response Systems at the time n, xnNND and ynNNR are the closest neighbors of xn and yn in the Driver and Response Systems, respectively, and xnNNR and ynNND are the points of the opposing system at time n for xnNND and ynNNR.

-This technique was used successfully in the Bogotá River watershed, of which the Balsillas river watershed is a sub-watershed (Duarte et al., 2018).
-Using this method, future climate data were generated at a local level using information at a global scale, both in terms of precipitation and temperature, to evaluate the behavior of the flow until the year 2100 under different climate change scenarios.
+This technique has been used successfully in the Bogotá River watershed, of which the Balsillas River is a sub-watershed (Duarte et al. 2018).
+Using this method, future climate data for precipitation and temperature were generated at the local level using information at a global scale to evaluate the behavior of the flow until the year 2100 under different climate change scenarios.